m-kay-online/linked-blog-starter-md/MKay-Blog/Notes/Code Space.md

 # forOf and forIn
-forOf syntax: for( const iterator of map) forIn syntax: for( const iterator in myObj)
+forOf syntax: for( const iterator of map) forIn syntax: for( const iterator in myObject
+In forIn myObject can an object as well an Array